-I was so angry, enraged and had built a wall around me so thick nothing could squeeze thru.
+I was so angry, enraged and had built a wall around me so thick nothing could squeeze through.
 Until one day I had gotten so lost, strayed so far away from home I didn’t remember who I really was.
-A drug and alcohol induced coma, years of abuse, self inflicted and at the hands of others!
-I had so much hatred, betrayal, abandonment and self loathing that I could never settle in.
+Drug and alcohol induced coma, years of abuse, self-inflicted and at the hands of others!
+I had so much hatred, betrayal, abandonment and self-loathing that I could never settle in.
 Safety was something that was in the next town, out of sight, out of mind.
-Terrified, living in horror and fear all the time I knew something drastic had to be done, but what?
+Terrified, living in horror and fear all the time, I knew something drastic had to be done, but what?

 Forgiveness knocked one bleak, dark and rainy night.
 Who was this stranger asking to come in out of the storm?
 It was just that, a stranger!
 Unknown, kind, soft and gentle but still a stranger.
 I rose above my terror, invited the stranger in and welcomed the newness of it all.
 Soon this visitor had discovered all my secrets, the trauma that kept me a stranger to myself and others and that I was waiting my whole life for this moment.

 Forgiveness reached down into my deepest pain and suffering and asked if it could help me.
 I hesitated at first and then surrendered because I really had nothing else to lose.
 Forgiveness taught me that it wasn’t the person who wronged me I was forgiving but how and what I did to myself that needed forgiveness.
 Then I began Gestalt 2 chair work and that’s when I found forgiveness for the person who had abused me.
 This is when my life began to change for the better.
 Forgiveness became a constant companion and friend.
 It stays close by always reminds me of its presence.